lmanul/hmark/README.md

 # hmark
-Simple benchmarking tool for HTML
+Simple benchmarking tool for HTML rendering

 * Copy the HTML files you want to test under `place_your_html_files_here`
 * In a terminal, do `./run`